 Plan for regular stops

 If the scenery is not great, you can always throw some entertainment options in the mix.
 There’s nothing like some great tunes to set the right mood and keep dull moments at bay.
-You can listen to the local radio or you can create your own road trip playlist if you don’t have one already.
-Another great alternative is to listen to an audiobook or a podcast if you feel the need to switch things up a bit.
+You can listen to the local radio or create your own road trip playlist if you don’t have one already–the verge can show you how.
+Another great alternative is to listen to an audiobook or a podcast if you need to switch things up a bit.
 Besides, podcasts will also give you and your travel buddies lots of interesting topics of conversation.

 Expect the best, but plan for the worst